ilia054/ZLI-Online-Flower-Shop/README.md

 **1:Getting the story from the "Client" and creating UML diagrams**

-**2:Creating Package Diagrams, architecture design, UI\UX design and choosing the correct correct development method (AGILE)**
+**2:Creating Package Diagrams, architecture design, UI\UX design and choosing the correct development method (AGILE)**

 **3:Hard coding the project, along side of Unit testing and Functional testing (Mockito,Jubula,JUnit frame work)**